exasol/project-keeper/README.md

 ## Excluding Plugins

-Using the `excludedPlugins` you can tell project-keeper to ignore some missing or different configured maven plugins:
+Using the `excludedPlugins`configuration you can tell Project Keeper to ignore some missing or differently configured maven plugins:

 ```xml